Apr 22, 2021

 - Create an enticing title that gets people to click.

-Here, you’ll be able to adjust your SEO title and optimize it to rank.
+Here, you’ll be able to adjust your WordPress SEO title, slug, and meta descriptions.
+Make sure there are no red or orange colors, only green, and optimize it to rank better.

 18. Optimize Your Header Tags

 Your header tags will give the crawler bots an idea of what your content is about.
-Using these tags throughout your content will make it more readable and well-optimized for the search engines.
+Using these tags throughout your content will make it more readable and optimized for the search engines.

 In general, you should have one H1 tag per post and use a hierarchy of H2, H3, H4, etc., underneath that.

-Your H1 tag will also be the title of your post, so you’ll definitely want to include your target keyword.
-For the rest of your header tags use a variation of your target keyword, if possible.
-However, don’t stuff your heading tags with keywords if it doesn’t make sense for your post.
+Your H1 tag will be the title of your post, so you’ll want to include your target keyword.
+For the rest of your header tags, use a variation of your target keyword, if possible.
+However, don’t stuff your heading tags with keywords if it doesn’t make sense for your blog post.